GlassBricks/StagedBlueprintPlanning/mod-portal/description.md

 It is not possible to upgrade an underground if that will change which underground it pairs with (breaking belt weaving, etc.)

-Due to limitations in implementation, if an underground can possibly connect with multiple other undergrounds (e.g. "cutting" undergrounds by building), it cannot be rotated/upgraded after built.
+Due to limitations in implementation, if an underground can possibly connect with multiple other undergrounds (e.g. an underground "cuts" another underground), it cannot be rotated/upgraded _after_ being built.

 ## Known current limitations